gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Open issues

-- Should have a sample that shows the plugin + DSL working together
+- Should have a sample that shows the plugin + DSL working together.
 - Given that a rule creates a task called `thing` then DSL `model { tasks { thing { ... } } }` fails due to a duplicate creator rule, but succeeds when a task `thing` does not exist.
 - Error message for unbound rule whose subject is under `tasks` should complain about a missing task.
 Eg `tasks.thing` should explain that task `thing` is unknown.